 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 Schools - Our Heritage: From 46 School Districts to Hanover Unitary School Division (1878-1968) by John K. Schellenberg, The Board of The Hanover School Division No. 15, May 1985, ISBN 0-919673-93-7.

 Obituary [John Frank Boitson], Winnipeg Free Press, 14 March 1968, page 33.

-We thank Glen Klassen and Ernest Braun of the EastMenn Historical Society, and Lori Lange, for providing information used here.
+We thank Glen Klassen and Ernest Braun (EastMenn Historical Society), Lori Lange, and Leland Riesen for providing information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 30 December 2022